SahilKr24/aria2aws/README.md

 ## Table of Contents:
 1. SSHing into and setting up the server.
 2. Installing aria2c and setting up *aria2.conf* file.
-3. Setting up *rsync* to upload files to personal google drive.
+3. Setting up *rclone* to upload files to personal google drive.
 4. Writing a shell script to upload files when downlaod completes automatically.
 5. Installing *apache2 server* to host front-end webpage.
 6. Setting up RPC token key and load testing.
+7. Automating the whole process.

 ----